magarittenguyen/magarittenguyen.github.io/_posts/2022-10-30-STT558-fourth-blog-post.md

 https://quantifyinghealth.com/variables-to-include-in-regression/
 -->

 After reading these artilces on model and variable selection, I've realized how much I don't know concerning regression models.
 I'm left second guessing myself without concrete direction from a professor.
 Especially when these articles say "We recognize that true models do not exist. … A model will only reflect underlying patterns, and hence should not be confused with reality.".
 I exhibit some, if not most, of the downfalls mentioned in articles aimed at practicing statisticians with less experience.
 But, realizing one’s faults is not necessarily a bad thing.
 Being aware of what you are doing incorrectly can often be just as, or even more, useful than knowing your strengths.
+A lot of this was learned in ST518, but I'm having trouble recalling because I don't use this in my daily life.

 Statistical models are useful tools applied in many research fields that connect an response/dependent variable to one or several independent variables (IVs) and quantifies the strength of associations between them.
-We also should recognize that no statistical model comes without any assumptions (they sometimes get violated).
-This sometimes introduces bias no matter how much we try to avoid it.
+We also should recognize that no statistical model comes without any assumptions (they sometimes get violated). no No analysis is bias-free and these asusumptions can introduce bias into the equation no matter how much we try to avoid it.
+It important to also consider the importance of knowing your data thoroughly before considering variables or selecting a model.
+For life sciences, it requires an intensive interplay between the PI of the research project (usually a nonstatistician) and the statistician in charge of designing and performing statistical analysis.

 Routine work for a practicing statisticain includes the development, estimation, and interpretation of statistical models for observational data geared towards answering research questions in life sciences -- this is most applicable to me as I work in drug development.